pastelnetwork/pastelup/README.md

    --noReindex                   Optional, disable any default --reindex (default: false) --pastelid value              Optional, pastelid of the Masternode.
 If omitted, new pastelid will be created and registered
    --passphrase value            Optional, passphrase to pastelid private key.
-If omitted, user will be asked interactively --port value                  Optional, Port for WAN IP address of the node , default - 9933 (19933 for Testnet) (default: 0)
+If omitted, user will be asked interactively --port value                  Optional, Port for WAN IP address of the node , default - 9933 (19933 for Testnet and Devnet)
    --rpc-ip value                Optional, supernode IP address.
-If omitted, value passed to --ip will be used --rpc-port value              Optional, supernode port, default - 4444 (14444 for Testnet (default: 0) --p2p-ip value                Optional, Kademlia IP address, if omitted, value passed to --ip will be used --p2p-port value              Optional, Kademlia port, default - 4445 (14445 for Testnet) (default: 0) --activate                    Optional, if specified, will try to enable node as Masternode (start-alias). (default: false)
+If omitted, value passed to --ip will be used --rpc-port value              Optional, supernode port, default - 4444 (14444 for Testnet and Devnet) --p2p-ip value                Optional, Kademlia IP address, if omitted, value passed to --ip will be used --p2p-port value              Optional, Kademlia port, default - 4445 (14445 for Testnet and Devnet) --activate                    Optional, if specified, will try to enable node as Masternode (start-alias). (default: false)
    --ssh-ip value                Required, SSH address of the remote HOT node --ssh-port value              Optional, SSH port of the remote HOT node (default: 22)